Northern Ireland shuts schools; Liverpool slams revelers

 Greater Manchester’s regional government on Wednesday rejected efforts to move it into highest tier of coronavirus risk, saying infection rates and levels of hospitalization in the metropolitan area are much lower than those in Liverpool.
 Local authorities also said the U.K. government wasn’t offering enough financial assistance to mitigate the economic impact of such a move.

-On Tuesday night in Liverpool, revelers poured into the streets to dance and taunt police as pubs closed for the last time ahead of the tough new restrictions that could keep them shuttered for months.
+On Tuesday night in Liverpool, revelers poured into the streets to dance and taunt police as pubs closed ahead of the tough new restrictions that could keep them shuttered for months.
 Social media showed the images, including one video of a police car slowly moving through the crowd as partiers banged on the side of the car.

 Liverpool Mayor Joe Anderson wrote on Twitter: “These pictures shame our city, attacking our brave police officers is unacceptable.